-She received her medical degree from the University of Ibadan in 1980 in her native Nigeria where she practiced medicine for over fifteen years.
+She received her medical degree from the University of Ibadan in 1980 in her native Nigeria.

 In 2000, she received a Masters of Public Health Degree from the Harvard School of Public Health.
-She was elected Class Marshal by her classmates and was selected by the University to deliver the Graduate Oration at Commencement.
+She was elected Class Marshal by her classmates and was selected by Harvard to deliver the Graduate Oration at the university’s Commencement exercises.

 Dr. Carrington was a practicing physician in Nigeria and worked for a time at the University College Hospital, Ibadan and as the medical advisor for a multi-national company.
 She subsequently set up her own company, Health and Medical Services (HMS), which provided industrial firms, diplomatic missions and others with advisory services on preventive health care.
 She was, simultaneously, the CEO of a commercial company she founded, which provided consulting and promotional services to multinational companies and foreign non-profit entities.

 She has served as a consultant on HIV/AIDS and malaria prevention programs at the federal, state and local government levels in Nigeria.
 At the Lagos State Ministry of Health she worked with the Permanent Secretary of Health to design and implement AIDS prevention campaigns and to introduce HIV /AIDS education modules into the state’s public schools.
 She also helped to set up a safe blood transfusion system as well as anti-malaria programs.

 In addition to being the President of the board of United Nations Association of Greater Boston (UNA-GB); Dr. Carrington is a Trustee Advisory board member of Beth Israel Deaconess Medical Center (BIDMC) and a member of Museum of Fine Arts (MFA) Boston’s Advisors.
 A descendant of Oba Ovonranwen who ruled the Benin Kingdom in the 19th century, she played a pivotal role in the opening of the MFA’s Benin Kingdom Gallery.